top of page

 • Immunocompromised Individuals: People with weakened immune systems or auto-immune conditions should consult a doctor before taking probiotics.

 • Individual Allergies: Some people may be allergic to specific probiotic strains or ingredients.
-Check the ingredient list before purchasing any probiotic.
+Check the ingredient list before purchasing any probiotics.

 Here are some of the scenarios that would help you decide: